 The Options button gives you the ability to:

 - Refresh the report – commission calculations are completed on a script that runs behind the scenes.
 Click this button to run the script manually instead of waiting for the automated schedule.

 - Delete – makes the commission calculation go bye-bye.
 However, it does not delete the schedule or the commission settings on other sales documents.

 The commissions are prominently displayed above.
 But do you want to see the math behind the calculation?
 Click the Comm Breakdown button to see a report of how iPoint computed the commission amounts.

 The Print button at the top right corner of the Commission Breakdown pop-up window places the information on a PDF where you can save it to your computer, email it to a colleague, or print it to your printer.

 The Payments tab provides a history of all payments made against the commission on the sales document.

 You’ll see the Date, Check Number, Payment Comment, and Amount of each payment.

-And if the payment details is missing, use the New Payment section to manually enter the specifics of the payment.
+And if the payment details are missing, use the New Payment section to enter the specifics of the payment manually.